Direct Policy Optimization using Deterministic Sampling and Collocation

-For linear state-feedback policies, we use the corresponding TVLQR solution as an initial guess.
+For linear state-feedback policies, we use the corresponding LQR solution as an initial guess.
 While not necessary in any of our examples, initial guesses for more complex policies could be found by running DPO without the policy constraint, then performing an offline regression to fit approximate policy parameters for warm starting.

-For a TO problem solved with a sparsity-exploiting solver, the computational complexity is approximately $O\Big( T (n + m)^3 \Big)$ \cite{wang2008fast}.
-For DPO, we can consider an augmented state and control with dimensions $n(2n + 1)$ and $m(2n + 1)$, respectively.
-The complexity of DPO is then $O\Big( T (n^6 + m^3n^3) \Big)$.
-In the examples, the largest state dimension is $n = 12$ and the solve times range from seconds to tens of minutes on a laptop computer.
-However, it is likely possible to exploit more of the DPO problem's structure to improve the complexity.
-Parallelization across sample points is also possible, which would enable faster solve times and scaling to much larger systems.
+For a TO problem solved with a sparsity-exploiting second-order method, the computational complexity is approximately $O\Big( T (n + m)^3 \Big)$~\cite{wang2009fast}.
+For DPO, we can consider an augmented state and control with dimensions $n(2n + 2)$ and $m(2n + 2)$, respectively.
+The complexity of DPO is, therefore, $O\Big( T (n^6 + m^3n^3) \Big)$.
+In the examples, which do not employ a specialized solver, solution times range from seconds to 1.5 hours for a state with $n = 12$ on a laptop computer.
+It is likely possible to exploit the DPO problem's structure to improve the complexity by using custom linear solvers.
+First-order methods, which can scale much better, become attractive for DPO as problems become large.